marshallward/f90nml/papers/joss/paper.md

 authors:
     - name: Marshall L. Ward
       orcid: 0000-0002-4944-7431
-      affiliations: '1, 2'
+      affiliations: '1'
 affiliations:
     - name: NOAA Geophysical Fluid Dynamics Laboratory, Princeton, NJ, USA
       index: 1
-    - name: National Computational Infrastructure, Canberra, Australia
-      index: 2
 date: 22 May 2019
+bibliography: paper.bib
 ---

 Summary
 =======

-F90nml is a Python module used for importing, manipulating, and writing Fortran namelist files.
-The primary use case is to read a namelist variable into a `Namelist` data structure, which behaves similarly to the intrinsic `dict` type.
+F90nml is a Python module used for importing, manipulating, and writing Fortran namelist files.[@ISO:2018:1539:1]  The primary use case is to read a namelist variable into a `Namelist` data structure, which behaves similarly to the intrinsic `dict` type.
 The content can be read and modified using standard Python methods, and can be saved as a formatted namelist file.

 Basic features include support for all intrinsic data types, as well as user-defined types and multidimensional arrays.
 User-defined types are